Stephen Randall, Ph.D.

 Research

-We focus on Arabidopsis, cultivated strawberry, and soybean.
+We now focus on the model plant, Arabidopsis.
 Some plants are able to develop stress tolerance (to cold, drought, salt, etc.) but many, including most crop plants are unable to adapt.
-Dehydrins are proteins whose expression is associated with embryonic and vegetative developmental pathways that involve osmotic, water, and salt stress.
+We study the role and functions of a family of proteins called dehydrins, whose expression is associated with embryonic and vegetative developmental pathways that involve osmotic stress, water stress (drought), salt stress, and cold stress.
+These proteins are found in all higher plants, being expressed in a variety of cell and tissue types.

 Education